IliaLvov/RepData_PeerAssessment1/PA1_template.md

 data_noNAs <- fillNAs(data, mean_steps_per_interval)
 ```

-Now that the NAs are filled the comparissons can be made.
+Now that the NAs are filled in, the comparissons can be made.

 ```r